clean-code-personal/test-failer-in-js-bhuvana-numo/README.md

 `tshirts` has a simple error.
 It tries to classify T-shirt sizes based on shoulder-measurements.
 It leaves out one input value.
 Add a test to catch that.

 `misaligned` tries to print a map from numbers to colors, as per [this Wiki](https://en.wikipedia.org/wiki/25-pair_color_code).
 However, the numeric values and the separator (`|`) are misaligned.
 The functionality is not efficiently testable - the fault needs human inspection.
 Think of separating the concerns and testing them individually.

-`alerter` sends out an alert over the network when a threshold is breached.
+You can change the code without altering functionality.

+`transmitter` sends out temperature readings in celcius.
 The code stubs the network-sendng part, so that we can test without the network.
 However, there is a mistake in its error-handling and the test doesn't bother to check that part of the code.
 Adapt the code to cover the error condition and fail due to the mistake.

-# Extra challenge

-The `alerter` mixes stub and test-code with production code.
-If we need to switch from the stub to integrate the real network communication, production code needs to be changed.
-Can you think of a way to separate things - so that the production code doesn't change while switching from the test-environment to the integration-environment?
+# Separation of tests

+When test code and production code are in the same file, customers are forced to take the test code.
+Separate them - so that test code is not in the same file as production.
+Do the separation without altering functionality.